iiosif/katacoda-scenarios/helm/step3.md

 ## Task

-Let's create a Helm charts which deploys the nginx web server in the k8s cluster.
+Let's create a Helm chart that deploys the nginx web server in the k8s cluster.
 This can be done very easily with the following command:

 `helm create nginx-web`{{execute}}

 You should have now a folder `nginx-web`.
 You can take a moment to inspect the chart files before you install the chart in k8s.

-*Optional: Open the file `nginx-web/values.yaml` and replace `ClusterIP` with `NodePort` for the values `service.type`.*
+Open the file `nginx-web/values.yaml` and replace `ClusterIP` with `NodePort` for the value `service.type`.
+This will make the service available outside the cluster.

 Now install the chart in k8s

 `helm install nginx-web -n nginx`{{execute}}

-Follow the instructions displayed in the terminal to access the nginx web server from a web browser.

-List all installed applications with the following command:
+List all Helm/k8s applications/releases with the following command:

 `helm ls`{{execute}}

+Execute the following command to find out the service port exposed by k8s.
+This port will be in the range 30000-32767.

+`kubectl get --namespace default -o jsonpath='{.spec.ports[0].nodePort}{"\n"}' services nginx-nginx-web`

+In the upper side of the terminal you have one tab called `Display 80`.
+Click on this tab and a new web page will open.
+Under the section "Display a different port" enter the service port found with the previous command and press the button `Display port``.
+The ngix welcome page will appear.

-Delete the application from k8s with the following command:
+You can now delete the application from k8s with the following command:

 `helm delete --purge nginx`{{execute}}